 - Swap the M103 for a JZ or RB engine

 Personally, I would go with option number 5 but pair it with an automatic transmission.
-I don’t want to be shifting my own gears like a peasant in a Mercedes S-Class.

 So, what you get with a W126 300SEL is a big ancient cruise-mobile.
 It is thirsty, has springy seats, can cost a fortune to fix, and it is not quick.
 However, it does have decent safety for an old car, it does have good luxuries in the interior, it is considerably stylish, and you could fit a more powerful in-line 6 in the front if you wanted to.

 No. I'm more interested in a Volvo 850 T5R Estate